 There’s a large bar and fast food area to the right of the beach and from here you can walk over the hills (it’s a hot walk) or paddle board to another beach Beretnica.

-You can download this map to use from google.
+These are the beaches featured in this post.
+You can download this map to use from Google.